 Monetize with Affiliate Marketing

 Affiliate marketing is where you join an affiliate network like Amazon’s affiliate program or ClickBank and get paid for referring customers to specific products, such as books, courses, clothing, etc.

 As a Christian blogger, you will be promoting third-party products and services on your blog, and each time one of your readers makes a purchase, you get paid a commission.

 This is one of the best ways to monetize your Christian blog.
 By offering consultation services or selling your own services, physical products, or information products, such as e-books, courses, etc. you will be able to keep 100% of the income and have total control over your product or services.

 So what can you sell?
-Anything from T-shirts to educational ebooks, Christian journals, and online courses.
+Anything from T-shirts to educational ebooks, audiobooks on a platform like Audible, Christian journals, and online courses.

 The bottom line is that there are many ways of monetizing your Christian blog.
 You don’t have to use all of them at once, particularly if you’re just getting started.
 First, build up your traffic, and then choose one monetization method, to begin with.
 Once you have that running smoothly, you can then add another one and so on.

 Eventually, your hard work will pay off and you will be able to create a full-time income from your blog.
 The important thing is to remember that starting a blog is easy – anyone can do it.
 But, growing a blog is a whole different game.
 It requires determination and perseverance.